sarthakagrawal927/PlacementPortal/README.md

 ## Generating types in server

-If server is already running, save the codegen.yml file to regenerate types
+If server is already running in dev mode, save the codegen.yml file to regenerate types.

+Alternatively, you can run `yarn codegen` to generate types

 </br>